davatorium/rofi/index.md

 When reporting bugs keep in mind that the people working on it do this unpaid, in their free time and as a hobby.
 So be polite and helpful.
 Bug reports that *demand*, contain *insults* to this or other projects, or have a general unfriendly tone will be closed without discussion.
-Everybody has it own way of working; What might be the *norm* for you, might not be for others.
+Keep in mind that everybody has it own way of working; What might be the *norm* for you, might not be for others.